 - Facial Masks for Coronavirus

-How to Wear a Face Mask
+How to Wear a Mask for Coronavirus

 - Medical masks should be worn by health workers and those caring for someone with Covid-19 symptoms and persons age 60 and over.
 They should be used by anyone with pre-existing medical conditions as they are at greater risk of developing serious illness.